AML Firmwide Risk Assessment Case Study: BC2B8-3B395-845C1

 2024-02-05

-The Solicitors Regulation Authority (SRA) conducted an audit of the law firm's compliance with the Money Laundering, Terrorist Financing, and Transfer of Funds (Information on the Payer) Regulations 2017 (MLRs 2017).
-The investigation found that the law firm did not have a compliant AML firm-wide risk assessment (FWRA) or policies, controls, and procedures (PCPs) in place.
+In June 2017, the law firm received a review from the SRA’s Anti-Money Laundering (AML) Proactive Team as part of a routine compliance assessment against the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017.
+It was found that the firm did not have a compliant firm-wide risk assessment (FWRA) or the necessary policies, controls, and procedures (PCPs) in place.